-The science of Physics has been fascinating Astronomers, Mathematicians and even Philosophers for centuries.
-A 3 or 4 years, undergraduate course, BSc Physics is one of the most pursued science stream courses after Class XII.
+Physics is a fascinating subject, admired by Astronomers, Mathematicians and even Philosophers for centuries.
+BSc Physics is one of the most pursued science stream courses after Class XII.
 With a unique blend of classical theories and modern techniques, this program prepares students for industry-ready roles.
 The advent of modern technologies, the discipline of Physics has taken an even more advanced shape.
 Thus, to build a strong career in this field, pursuing a master’s degree is a viable option.
 From an MSc and M.Phill to an integrated MS-Ph.D, there is a multitude of postgraduate courses after BSc Physics that you can choose from.
 Space Sciences, Biophysics, Atmospheric Sciences, Geophysics, Nuclear Physics, Astrophysics courses etc are some of the popular specialised fields you can opt for.
 In this blog, we will shed light on various courses after BSc Physics and the career prospects available in this immense field of Science.

 This Blog Includes: